awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/2_configure_env.md

 ## Overview

 In this section, we will deploy our base lab infrastructure using AWS CloudFormation as follows:
 ![Section2 Architecture](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section2/lab_architecture.png)

 Note the following:

 1. As part of deployment steps, **3 API calls per minute** will be generated continuously and will be logged these activities into access_log /var/log/httpd.

 2. **Access log** will automatically be sent to log group in Amazon CloudWatch.
 You will use this log when you define **business metrics**.

-3. There will be a new customized metrics created to monitor **total number of vCPU of Amazon EC2 instance** in Sustainability namespace in Amazon CloudWatch.
-You will use this metrics as **proxy metrics** when we calculate sustainability KPI.
+3. There will be a new customized metric created to monitor **total number of vCPU of Amazon EC2 instance** in the Sustainability namespace in Amazon CloudWatch.
+You will use this metric as **proxy metric** to inform the sustainability KPI.

-4. You will analyze a workload's configuration and resource utilization to identify Amazon EC2 instances that might be **overprovisioned or underprovisioned**.You will make changes based on AWS Compute Optimizer's recommendations for right-sizing Amazon EC2 instances.
+4. You will analyze a workload's configuration and resource utilization to identify Amazon EC2 instances that might be **overprovisioned or underprovisioned**.
+You will make changes based on AWS Compute Optimizer's recommendations for right-sizing Amazon EC2 instances.

 ### 2.1.
 Get the CloudFormation Template and deploy it.

-You can get the CloudFormation template [here.](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Code/SustainabilityDemo.yaml "Section2 CFTemplate")
+You can get the first CloudFormation template used in this lab [here.](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Code/SustainabilityDemo.yaml "Section2 CFTemplate")

-The first CloudFormation template will deploy Amazon EC2 Instance, log group, and metrics in Amazon CloudWatch.
+The first CloudFormation template will deploy an Amazon EC2 Instance, log group, and metrics in Amazon CloudWatch.
 You can create CloudFormation Stack directly via the AWS console.

 {{%expand "Click here for CloudFormation console deployment steps"%}}
 #### Console:

 If you need detailed instructions on how to deploy CloudFormation stacks from within the console, please follow this [guide.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html)

 1. Open the CloudFormation console at [https://console.aws.amazon.com/cloudformation](https://console.aws.amazon.com/cloudformation/) and select any region you would like to use.
 ![Section2 CFStack](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section2/CFStack.png)

 2. Select the stack template which you downloaded earlier, and create a stack.
 Click **Choose file** to upload **SustainabilityDemo.yaml** and click **Next**.